robertmaxrees/robertmaxrees.github.io/posts/yearinwhiskey2024.md

 Wat.

 In Scottish rules, what you put the grain-based distillate into doesn't matter so long as it's oak.
 It doesn't matter if it's new charred oak or if it held something prior.
 Heck, you can age it in one cask, and then move it to another.
-Stateside, however, the moment you dump a barrel containing bourbon is some kind of sacred moment.
+Stateside, however, the moment you dump a barrel containing bourbon is sacrosanct.
 Bottle that, you're good to go.
 The act of putting that into, say, a spent port cask (a la Angel's Envy) and suddenly it's legally not even whiskey any more.
 Ditto even if you put it into another charred new oak container.
-That, too, makes in not whiskey any more.
+That, too, makes it Not Whiskey any more.

 This lengthy tangent is a short version - I'll share a deeper dive in the future.
 The point here is that exploring the question of "What is whiskey?" requires some deep contemplation.
 What are the guard rails and limitations we truly need to care about?
 Which ones aren't that important?
 Where do we draw the lines?
 Or do the lines even need to exist?